Pabitra-33/CV-creation.html/README.md

 I have created a CV based on html and css only.
 So creating a CV (Curriculum Vitae) in HTML and CSS involves structuring the document using HTML and then styling it using CSS.
 Here's a basic breakdown of the functionality and elements used:

-ChatGPT 3.5

-User
-CV creation in html and CSS, explain its functionality and elements used

-2 / 2

-ChatGPT
-Creating a CV (Curriculum Vitae) in HTML and CSS involves structuring the document using HTML and then styling it using CSS.
-Here's a basic breakdown of the functionality and elements used:

 1. HTML Structure:
 <html>: Defines the root of the HTML document.
 <head>: Contains meta-information about the document, such as the title and links to CSS stylesheets.
 <body>: Contains the content of the document.